iotaledger/wasp/documentation/docs/guide/chains_and_nodes/node-config.md

 By default, Wasp accepts any API request coming from `127.0.0.1`.
 The Dashboard uses basic auth to limit access.

-Both authentication methods allow any request and have 'root' permissions.
+Both authentication methods have 'root' permissions and would allow any request.

 You can disable the authentication per endpoint by setting `scheme` to `none` on any `auth` block such as `webapi.auth` or `dashboard.auth`